eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.4.4 Person Identification Data (PID)

-In the context of the EUDI Wallet, a PID begins its lifecycle when being issued to a Wallet Unit.
+In the context of the EUDI Wallet ecosystem, a PID begins its lifecycle when being issued to a Wallet Unit.
 Please note that this means that the management of attributes in the Authentic Source (adhering to national structures and attribute definitions) is outside of the scope of the